ElijahKR/EasyUpload/README.md

 # EasyUpload
-Easy Upload provides an easy way to upload multifile asynchronously.
+Easy Upload is a Javascript plugin provides an easy way to upload multifile asynchronously.
 <p>
 A File object is a specific kind of a Blob, and can be used in any context that a Blob can.
 So we can use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Blob/slice">Blob.slice()</a> to cut a file into to individual slices, and post to server one by one.
 This makes it possible to upload large files.